-I originally posted these (in 2012!) back on my old blog, The Healthy Flavor, that has obviously since been forwarded to this blog.
+I originally posted these back in 2012 on my old blog, The Healthy Flavor, that has obviously since been forwarded to this blog.
 It’s one of my oldest recipes, yet still one of my favorites.
-The photos are pretty bad though, so a new post with new photos was in order.
+The photos were pretty bad though, so a new post with new photos was in order.
 Since first posting them, a couple of bloggers have made them, reviewed and raved about them.

-This recipe is from my old blog, so it is 11 ingredients instead of 8, but it is one of my most popular cookie recipes to date and worth it and is so easy to make!
+Since this recipe is from my old blog, it is 11 ingredients instead of 8, but it is one of my most popular cookie recipes to date and worth it and is so easy to make!
 They are absolutely, hands down, my FAVORITE all-time cookie!

 I really hope you all love these Vegan Double Chocolate Espresso Almond Cookies!
 They truly are a huge hit with every single person who makes or eats them.
 Be sure to leave me feedback below after you make them!
 You can also tag me on Instagram using my hashtag #thevegan8, so I don’t miss it!